guillaume-rygn/animation.style/README.md

 - **bottomIn**
 - **bottomOut**

-# License

-Animation.style is licensed under the [Hippocratic License](http://firstdonoharm.dev).

 ## Founder

 | [Guillaume Reygner](https://github.com/guillaume-rygn) |
 | ----------- |
 | Animation.style Creator |

+## License

+Animation.style is licensed under the [Hippocratic License](LICENSE.md)).

+## Code of conduct

+This project and everyone participating in it is governed by the [Animation.style Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Contributing